 Children will need to bring their swimming kit and towel to school every Thursday.

-Our art work shall link to our topic of World War One.
+Our art work shall link to our class artist Munch and Christmas activities.

 This unit builds on the previous unit in Year 4 (Questions and Quizzes) using Scratch to build and edit algorithms for simple games.
 The unit is designed to help children develop their skills in writing their own algorithms as well as editing and debugging existing codes.

 Music Scheme: Livin’ On a Prayer

 Reading – Children need to read 20 times per month.
 Reading records are checked EVERY Thursday.